seyhanp/seyhan-docs/README.md

-seyhan-docs
+The seyhan-docs
 ===========

-seyhan projesi dökümantasyon projesi
+The documentation project for seyhan